 A. Skin tags are benign growths (acrochordon) that often appear on the neck, underarms, groin or eyelids.
 They are not dangerous, although, as you’ve just read, they may signal metabolic syndrome.

 Dermatologists use cryotherapy to remove skin tags.
 They may also cut them off or use an electric needle to burn off the fleshy growths.
-For at-home use, caution is advised, as very cold temperatures will destroy the tissue surrounding the skin tag as well as the tag itself.
+For at-home use, caution is advised, as very cold temperatures will destroy the tissue surrounding the skin tag as well as the tag itself if you are not careful.

 Home Remedies: